 Most of you know by now that I have a fascination with the Crusades.
 No surprise, then, that I look for fiction about that time period.
-That led me to Helena P Schrader’s book, Defender of Jersualem, and its sequel, Envoy of Jerusalem.
+There are even holy land tours from companies like Immanuel-Tours that take you to Israel to really feel the history of the country.
+Anyway, that led me to Helena P Schrader’s book, Defender of Jersualem, and its sequel, Envoy of Jerusalem.
 While our books are very different (as, I suspect, are our feelings about the period in general) it’s an epic tale about an interesting character.

 Helena P. Schrader earned a PhD in History with a ground-breaking biography of